CongLeSolutionX/go_community/doc/godebug.md

 For Go 1.24 it defaults to `randcrash=1`.
 Using `randcrash=0` reverts to the pre-Go 1.24 behavior.

+Go 1.24 introduced a mechanism for enabling platform specific Data Independent Timing (DIT) modes in the [`crypto/subtle`](/pkg/crypto/subtle) package.
+This mode can be enabled for an entire program with the `dataindependenttiming` setting.
+For Go 1.24 it defaults to `dataindependenttiming=0`.
+There is no change in default behavior from Go 1.23 when `dataindependenttiming` is unset.
+Using `dataindependenttiming=1` enables the DIT mode for the entire Go program.
+When enabled, DIT will be enabled when calling into C from Go.
+When enabled, calling into Go code from C will enable DIT, and disable it before returning to C if it was not enabled when Go code was entered.
+This currently only affects arm64 programs.
+For all other platforms it is a no-op.

 ### Go 1.23

 Go 1.23 changed the channels created by package time to be unbuffered